donovanh/donovanh.github.com/_posts/2017-11-12-stop-hiring.markdown

 Instead we date, maybe even move in together to see how we get on.
 Then if everything is right, only then, maybe, is the subject of marriage brought up.

-In terms of hiring people, we jump stright from the first date to offers of marriage.
+In terms of hiring people, we jump from the first date to offers of marriage.

 ## Starting with a lie